dresnite/awesome-chatgpt-api/README.md

 # awesome-chatgpt-api

-A curated list of awesome projects using the [ChatGPT API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis).
+A list of awesome projects using the [ChatGPT API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis).

 ## Contributing